TechEvolvace/react-native-experiments/experiment-2/README.md

 After this is successfully run, you can safely delete the following command from the package.json file:
 ```
 "reset-project": "node ./scripts/reset-project"

+The app directory contains all the files for each of the app's webpages in this Experiment and the _layout.tsx file.
+* The _layout.tsx file, indicated with a _, is a special file that Expo Router uses to control the layout and navigation for all of the app's webpages!
+* Whenever you need to add a new webpage for the app, you can create a new file with a specific name without the beginning underscore in front of the new file name inside the app directory.
+The _layout.tsx file automatically adds all the other files that can be treated as Screens to the stack for display.
+* Any file without the underscore in front of the name (unlike _layout.tsx) are files that can be treated as a Screen.
+Every webpage needs to have their corresponding file be treated as Screens.
 ```

 # Welcome to your Expo app 👋